epam/edp-install/docs/operator-guide/kubernetes-cluster-settings.md

 6. Cluster nodes and pods have access to the cluster via external URLs.
 For instance, add in AWS the VPC NAT gateway elastic IP to the cluster external load balancers security group);

 7. Keycloak instance is installed.
-To get accurate information on how to install Keycloak, please refer to the [Keycloak Installation on Kubernetes](install-keycloak.md) instruction;
+To get accurate information on how to install Keycloak, please refer to the [Install Keycloak](install-keycloak.md) instruction;

 8. Helm 3.1 or higher is installed on the installation machine with the help of the [Installing Helm](https://v3.helm.sh/docs/intro/install/) instruction;